luokf/luokf.github.io/_pages/resume.md

 ## Education
 * Jan 2021 - Present, The University of Texas at Austin, Austin, USA
-  * PhD Student in Physics
+  * PhD Student in Theoretical Physics
 * Aug 2019 - Dec 2020, The Hong Kong University of Science and Technology, Hong Kong, China
   * Visiting Graduate in Physics
 * Sep 2014 - May 2019, Wuhan University, Wuhan, China